pelias/api/DOCS.md

 ## /search/coarse

-This is a coarse forward geocoder endpoint: only searches admin dataset layers.
+This is a coarse forward geocoder endpoint which only searches admin dataset layers.

 #### Required Parameters
 * **input**: query string